Vitaliy-Mironov/webMart/README.md

-A classic online store with basic functionality.
+# A classic online store with basic functionality

-The basic functionality of this online store includes:
+### The basic functionality of this online store includes:

 - Product catalog - a list of all products sold in the online store.
 The catalog can be structured by categories, brands, price ranges, and other product characteristics.